takerum/meta_sequential_prediction/README.md

 [[arXiv]](https://arxiv.org/abs/2210.05972) [[OpenReview]](https://openreview.net/forum?id=7b7iGkuVqlZ)

-## The implementation of MSP and simultaneous block diagonalization (SBD)
+## Implementation of MSP and simultaneous block diagonalization (SBD)
 - `SeqAELSTSQ` in `./models/seqae.py` is the implementation of *meta-sequential prediction*.
 - `tracenorm_of_normalized_laplacian` in `./utils/laplacian.py` is used to calculate the block diagonalization loss in our paper.